philc/book-notes/business/paul graham essays.md

     something, in the hopes that this constraint will prod them into action."
   * "Having to hit a growth number every week forces founders to act, and acting veruss not acting is the high bit of succeeding."
+  * Thinking about startups as vectors, rather than scalars (i.e. just the idea)
+    * "We should try thinking of them as pairs of what you're going to build, plus the unscalable thing(s) you're going to do initially to get the company going."
 * Succinctness is power (May 2002)
   * Which language is the best to think in?
 "Ultimately, I think you have to go with your gut.
 What does i feel like to program in the language?
 I think the way to find (or design) the best